marxin/texi2rst-generated/sphinx/gccint/run-time-target-specification.rst

   actions then, you should have ``TARGET_OPTION_OVERRIDE`` call ``TARGET_OVERRIDE_OPTIONS_AFTER_CHANGE``.

-.. index:: C_COMMON_OVERRIDE_OPTIONS
+.. macro:: C_COMMON_OVERRIDE_OPTIONS

-MacroC_COMMON_OVERRIDE_OPTIONSThis is similar to the ``TARGET_OPTION_OVERRIDE`` hook but is only used in the C language frontends (C, Objective-C, C++, Objective-C++) and so can be used to alter option flag variables which only exist in those frontends.
+  This is similar to the ``TARGET_OPTION_OVERRIDE`` hook but is only used in the C language frontends (C, Objective-C, C++, Objective-C++) and so can be used to alter option flag variables which only exist in those frontends.

-.. index:: TARGET_OPTION_OPTIMIZATION_TABLE
+.. c:var:: const struct default_options * TARGET_OPTION_OPTIMIZATION_TABLE

-Common Target Hookconst struct default_options *TARGET_OPTION_OPTIMIZATION_TABLESome machines may desire to change what optimizations are performed for various optimization levels.
+  Some machines may desire to change what optimizations are performed for various optimization levels.
 This variable, if defined, describes options to enable at particular sets of optimization levels.
 These options are processed once just after the optimization level is determined and before the remainder of the command options have been parsed, so may be overridden by other options passed explicitly.

   This processing is run once at program startup and when the optimization options are changed via ``#pragma GCC optimize`` or by using the ``optimize`` attribute.

-.. function:: void TARGET_OPTION_INIT_STRUCT(struct gcc_options* opts)
+.. function:: void TARGET_OPTION_INIT_STRUCT (struct gcc_options *opts)

   Set target-dependent initial values of fields in :samp:`{opts}`.

-.. index:: SWITCHABLE_TARGET
+.. macro:: SWITCHABLE_TARGET

-MacroSWITCHABLE_TARGETSome targets need to switch between substantially different subtargets during compilation.
+  Some targets need to switch between substantially different subtargets during compilation.
 For example, the MIPS target has one subtarget for the traditional MIPS architecture and another for MIPS16.
 Source code can switch between these two subarchitectures using the ``mips16`` and ``nomips16`` attributes.

   Such subtargets can differ in things like the set of available registers, the set of available instructions, the costs of various operations, and so on.
 GCC caches a lot of this type of information in global variables, and recomputing them for each subtarget takes a significant amount of time.
 The compiler therefore provides a facility for maintaining several versions of the global variables and quickly switching between them; see target-globals.h for details.

   Define this macro to 1 if your target needs this facility.
 The default is 0.

-.. function:: bool TARGET_FLOAT_EXCEPTIONS_ROUNDING_SUPPORTED_P(void )
+.. function:: bool TARGET_FLOAT_EXCEPTIONS_ROUNDING_SUPPORTED_P (void)

   Returns true if the target supports IEEE 754 floating-point exceptions and rounding modes, false otherwise.
 This is intended to relate to the ``float`` and ``double`` types, but not necessarily ``long double``.
 By default, returns true if the ``adddf3`` instruction pattern is available and false otherwise, on the assumption that hardware floating point supports exceptions and rounding modes but software floating point does not.